DP-Hridayan/aShellYou/README.md

 Get the latest version from [releases](https://github.com/DP-Hridayan/ashell/releases).

 ## Features
-* An elegantly designed user interface with modern material you .
+* An elegantly designed user interface with modern material you and material design 3 .
 * Has both Shizuku(local ADB) and OTG ADB support.
 * Included a bundle of examples about common ADB commands.
 * Handles continuously running commands, such as logcat, top, etc.